aws-samples/awsome-distributed-training/2.ami_and_containers/2.docker/README.md

   parent image.
 - Remove unneccessary networking packages that might conflict with AWS technologies.
 - Install EFA user-space libraries.
-It's important to avoid building the kernel drivers during `docker build`, and skip the self-tests, as both of these should've been done on the host.
+It's important to avoid building the kernel drivers during `docker build`, and skip the self-tests, as both of these steps fail are expected to fail when run during container build.
 - **OPTIONAL** -- On rare cases when your MPI application crashes when run under Slurm as `srun --mpi=pmix ...`, you might need to rebuild the OpenMPI to match with the PMIX version in the host.
 - **OPTIONAL** -- Install NCCL in case the parent image hasn't caught up with the NCCL version you